Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 Logic is an objective science, with objectively correct and incorrect answers to each question within the logical system.
 Critical thinking, on the other hand, is deeply subjective; the quality of the arguments and thinking process is evaluated subjectively by each individual.
 Some individuals will be more strongly persuaded by some arguments as opposed to others.
 Logic is more mathematical than psychological.
 Logic is about the evaluation of a formal argument on the basis of defined formal characteristics following a set of rules.
 The key to being effective in logic is being rigorous and disciplined, adhering to the rules, and being careful with your analysis.

 On the other hand, critical thinking is about developing a particular kind of cognitive skill.
-To be a strong critical thinker is to have a set of abilities that let you create strong informal arguments for beliefs that you have, to be highly perceptive to weaknesses in your own and your opponents’ beliefs and biases, and to avoid fallacies (which we will discuss more in depth later).
+To be a strong critical thinker is to have a set of abilities that let you create strong informal arguments for beliefs that you have, to be highly perceptive to weaknesses in your own and your opponents’ beliefs and biases, and to avoid fallacies.
 The key to being effective as a critical thinker is being creative and even courageous (challenging your own assumptions is brave!)

 So you may again ask, why is formal logic helping me as a thinker?
 Is it going to help me create a budget, do my taxes, or solve today’s Wordle?
 If not, what’s the point?